-The college provides an appeals process for review of the following matriculation concerns:
+The college provides an appeals process.
+Consult a counselor for review of the following matriculation concerns:

 - 1. Review of placement decisions.

-- 2. Waiver & challenge of prerequisites.
+- Waiver & challenge of prerequisites.

-- 3. Complaint of unlawful discrimination: If a student feels that assessment, orientation, counseling, prerequisites, or any other matriculation procedure is being applied in a discriminatory manner, he or she may appeal through the existing Petition for Special Privileges procedure.
+- Complaint of unlawful discrimination.
+If a student feels that assessment, orientation, counseling, prerequisites, or any other matriculation procedure is being applied in an unfair manner, he or she should consult with the Vice-President of Student Services or designee.